- 1.The Ultimate Guide to Choosing a Managed Hosting Provider

 In the end, you matter most!

-The right managed hosting provider can help you to save time, avoid headaches and ensure efficiency while guaranteeing the security and uptime of your website and your online infrastructure.
+Choosing the perfect managed hosting provider for your company will help you to save time, avoid headaches and ensure efficiency while guaranteeing the security and up-time of your website and your online infrastructure.

-- Optimizing your web stack (LAMP, WIMP, LNMP, etc)
+- Optimise your web stack (LAMP, WIMP, LNMP, etc)

 - Protect your server from hackers